UNINETTSigma2/documentation/software/userinstallsw.md

 	module avail easybuild

-Now, as of October 2020, you will see this:
+Now, as of November 2020, you will see this:

 	module avail EasyBuild